Welding Pipe

 By: Hobart Brothers

 For many contractors, stick welding is at the heart of their business.
 Over the years, materials used for structural applications have continued to lend themselves readily to the process, making the use of filler metals like AWS (American Welding Society) E7018 stick electrodes a prominent choice.
-These stick electrodes provide the chemical properties necessary for the applications, along with the low hydrogen levels needed to prevent issues like cracking.
-They also provide the appropriate mechanical properties for these jobs — most steel used for structural applications (A514, for example) requires filler metals that offer 70,000 psi of tensile strength.
+These stick electrodes provide the chemical properties necessary for the applications, along with the low hydrogen levels to prevent cracking.
+They also provide the appropriate mechanical properties for these jobs.
+Most steel used for structural applications (A514, for example) requires filler metals that offer 70,000 psi of tensile strength.
 E7018 stick electrodes meet those specifications.
+In this blog we will cover the basics of 7018 welding rod amperage.

-As with any part of the welding process, knowing the basics about E7018 low-hydrogen stick electrodes can be helpful in understanding their operation, performance and resulting welds.
+As with any part of the welding process, knowing the basics about E7018 low-hydrogen stick electrodes is helpful in understanding their operation, performance and resulting welds.
 To help along the way, consider these details.

 Characteristics

-As a general rule, E7018 stick electrodes are a good choice for structural steel applications due to their smooth, stable and quiet arc, and their low spatter levels.
+E7018 stick electrodes are good for structural steel applications for their smooth, stable and quiet arc, and low spatter levels.
 Because these applications also require careful attention to heat input and are typically on strict deadlines, it’s important to have a filler metal that gives the welding operator good control over the arc and one that will minimize the need for post-weld cleanup — any time spent reworking or cleaning welds means less time focused on gaining productivity.

 These stick electrodes also offer good penetration (typically designated as “medium penetration”) so that welding operators, with the right technique, can typically avoid weld defects like lack of fusion.
 They also offer good deposition rates, allowing welding operators to add more weld metal into the joint in a relatively short amount of time.
 This characteristic is made possible by the addition of iron powder to the coating of the stick electrode.